Skip to main content

 Fiscal envelope

-Many critics of the tribunal were especially concerned at the possible cost of settling treaty claims.
+Many critics of the tribunal were especially concerned about the possible cost of settling treaty claims.
 Some thought the eventual cost of these settlements might cripple the economy.
 In 1994 the government introduced a new policy on claims settlement known as the ‘fiscal envelope’.
-This proposed that each iwi’s claims would be settled without the transfer of state-owned natural resources or the conservation estate, and set a maximum of $1 billion to cover all past and future historical treaty claims.
+This proposed that claims would be settled without the transfer of state-owned natural resources or land forming part of the conservation estate, and set a maximum sum of $1 billion to cover all past and future historical treaty claims.
 The fiscal envelope was strongly opposed by Māori nationally on the grounds of inadequate consultation and denial of natural justice, and it was dropped.

 Claim backlog

 In 1996 the tribunal launched a new system for hearing claims.
-All the claims in a single district were researched together and the research was compiled in a casebook.
-The combined claims were then heard by a tribunal panel which released its findings in a single large report.
+All the claims in a district were researched together and the research was compiled into a casebook.
+The combined claims were then heard by a tribunal panel which released its findings in a single large report covering that district.
 The first tribunal inquiry under this system was for the Mōhaka ki Ahuriri district in Hawke’s Bay.

 Rise up